 The business that wasn't ready yet

-Helping my brother plan his wedding, I spotted a gap: nobody in the industry was branding weddings as a whole.
-One style, carried through everything: the invitations, the florals, the venue, the bouquet.
-Tailored to each couple.
+Helping my brother plan his wedding, I spotted a gap.
+Nobody was branding weddings as a whole.
+The invitations, florals, venue, bouquet, all designed together, tailored to each couple.
+So I built that business myself.

 It took off fast.
 And fell apart just as quickly.
-Not because the idea was wrong — it was actually good.
-But I was young, running design and client work solo, and the pressure became suffocating.
+The idea was good, but I was young, doing everything alone, and the pressure got to me.
 I learned the hard way that ambition alone isn't enough.

 Jun 2017 – Dec 2017 | Self-employed wedding decoration